jsaj/Multi_DES/README.rst

     3. **Model Evaluating**, processo de avaliação do modelo com as medidas de desempenho sem reconhecimento de esforço

-Dependencies:
+Requisitos:
 -------------

-DESlib is tested to work with Python 3.5, 3.6 and 3.7.
+DSSC is tested to work with Python 3.5, 3.6 and 3.7.
 The dependency requirements are:

 * scipy(>=1.4.0)
 * numpy(>=1.17.0)